cloud-coder/cascon-2019-kubernetes-apimanager/03-scaling-in-kubernetes/readme.md

 kubectl scale --replicas=2 deployment dep-account
 ```

-You should see `deployment "dep-account"scaled`.
+You should see `deployment "dep-account" scaled`.

 ii.
 Kubernetes will now add 2 new pods for the dep-account service.
 Verify this by running the command